Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Total~$10-25/month

-For comparison, Hermes OS managed hosting starts at $19/month and includes the server, all gateway setup, automated backups, and zero maintenance overhead.
-The self-hosted route is $10-25/month and includes 2-4 hours of initial setup plus 30-60 minutes/month of maintenance (updates, monitoring).
+Hermes OS managed hosting starts at $9.99/month — includes the server, gateway setup, automated backups, and zero maintenance.
+The self-hosted route is $10-25/month plus 2-4 hours of initial setup and 30-60 minutes/month of ongoing maintenance.

-At $50/hour developer time, a single Saturday of debugging an update that broke your gateway costs more than 6 months of Hermes OS.
-That math changes in your favour if you run Hermes long-term with rare problems, or if the maintenance is enjoyable rather than a cost.
+The math favours self-hosting on cash cost.
+It does not always favour it on time cost.
+At $50/hour developer time, a single afternoon debugging an update that broke your gateway costs more than six months of Hermes OS.
+That comparison changes in your favour if you run Hermes long-term with rare issues, or genuinely enjoy the infrastructure work.

 Common questions